First All-Union Turkological Congress: Notable presentations

-G. İbrahimov, the head of the six-member delegation from Tatarstan participating in the First Baku Turkology Congress, expressed his opposition to transitioning to a new alphabet based on the Arabic script.
-Despite his objections, he put forward the idea that "there should be no conflict on this issue" and presented a paper on the matter during the congress.
-However, in reality, G. İbrahimov addressed the issue of orthography during the congress and provided proposals in this regard.
-His presentation consisted of three parts.
-The first part focused on the critical analysis of old orthographies existing until the second half of the 19th century, as well as the analysis of Uyghur, Orkhon, and old Arabic scripts.
-The second part described the reforms of the Arabic alphabet and, finally, outlined the movements toward the reform of the orthography of Turkic peoples.

-In general, İbrahimov identified the specific features of Turkic languages that should be considered for the accurate development of Turkic orthography, presenting his observations to the attention of the congress delegates.
-However, there was no indication of opposition to Latinization in his speeches and proposals.
+G. İbrahimov, the head of the six-member delegation from Tatarstan, expressed his opposition to transitioning to a new alphabet based on the Arabic script.
+Despite his objections, he put forward the idea that "there should be no conflict on this issue" and presented a paper on the matter during the Congress.
+In his presentation, İbrahimov addressed the issue of orthography and provided proposals with regard to it.
+The first part of his three-part presentation focused on the critical analysis of old orthographies existing until the second half of the 19th century, as well as the analysis of Uyghur, Orkhon, and old Arabic scripts.
+The second part described the reforms of the Arabic alphabet, and the third part outlined the movements toward the reform of the orthography of Turkic peoples.
+In general, İbrahimov identified the specific features of Turkic languages that should be considered for the accurate development of Turkic orthography, but there was no indication of opposition to Latinization in his speeches and proposals.

-During the course of the congress, S. Mumtaz presented his new book Nasimi as a gift to the participants.
-Among the attendees was the Tatar literary figure Aziz Gubaydullin, who, in his speech at the congress, informed that Salman Mümtaz was publishing the works of Azerbaijani poets in the "Kommunist" newspaper.
+In his speech at the Congress, the Tatar literary figure Aziz Gubaydullin reported that Salman Mümtaz was publishing the works of Azerbaijani poets in the Kommunist newspaper.
 Gubaydullin expressed his appreciation for the biographical information written by Salman Mumtaz about the poets, considering it the "most valuable biographical information" and highlighting its significance before each publication.
+Over the course of the Congress, Mumtaz presented his new book Nasimi as a gift to the participants, and representatives of the Congress also participated in the 500th anniversary celebration of the prominent Uzbek poet Ali-Shir Nava'i.